lutsenko-yuriy/some_lectures/Kubernetes.md

 A [**deployment**](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) is a "blueprint" for cases when pods are stateless (webservers).

 When pods are stateful and share the same state (databases) we use [**statefulsets**](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) which also control who should modify the state now.

+Managing statefulsets can be pretty difficult so it is recommended not to keep databases in a K8s cluster but rather somewhere else.